 - Similarly, you can love things and people from your own heart and for your own fulfillment, without needing them to give anything back — love itself has its own rewards.
 I try to love because I want to experience it, not because I want something in return.

-- I love, with a world-breaking degree of passion, words and the energy they're capable of gathering and holding.
-I consider brilliant writer/poet/singer/screamers minor deities for channeling this sacred thing, and I think bland or stupid copy (advertisements, most television and fluff journalism) should be excised from any good experience of life.
+- I love, with a life-bending passion, words and the energy they're capable of gathering and holding.
+I consider brilliant writer/poet/singer/screamers minor deities for channeling this sacred thing, and I think bland or stupid copy should be excised from any good experience of life.

 - I make chainmail jewelry when I need something meaningless to do (it's meaningless because I don't wear jewelry; but I enjoy making it anyway, especially the chains).